btskinner/rworkshop/_modules/hp_rcpp.md

 }
 ```

+With the formula, we can compute the distance in meters between the
+first census block group and the first college in the data set pretty
+quickly.

 ``` r
 ## store first census block group point (x) and first college point (y)
 xlon <- cbg_df[[1, 'lon']]